The Star Inn at Harome: Restaurant fire treated as arson

 - Published

-A fire that gutted a Michelin-starred restaurant in a 14th Century thatched cottage is being treated as arson.
+A fire that gutted a Michelin-starred restaurant in a 14th Century pub is being treated as arson.

 Andrew Pern's Starr Inn at Harome, North Yorkshire, sustained massive damage when it caught fire on Wednesday night.